lastnameis-borah/CMS_moun_transverse_momentum_estimation/README.md

 ## How to use

-> An example of how to use is available [here](https://www.kaggle.com/prateekagnihotri/cms-example)

-1. Make sure that all the libraries mentioned in [requirements.txt](https://github.com/PRATEEKKUMARAGNIHOTRI/CMS_muon_transverse_momentum_estimation/blob/master/requirements.txt) are installed
+1. Make sure that all the libraries mentioned in [requirements.txt](https://github.com/lastnameis-borah/CMS_moun_transverse_momentum_estimation/blob/main/requirements.txt) are installed
 2. Clone the repo
 ```sh
 https://github.com/lastnameis-borah/CMS_moun_transverse_momentum_estimation.git